CPatchane/config-fish/README.md

     git clone https://github.com/CPatchane/config-fish.git ~/.config/fish
     ```

-4. Load your config by doing `source ~/.config/fish`
+4. Load your config by doing `source ~/.config/fish` (it should be run by default when opening a new shell with `fish`)